How to End a Letter With Closing Examples

 - If you are sending a hard copy letter, leave four lines of space between the closing and your typed name.
-Use this space to sign your name in pen.
+Use this space to sign your name in ink.

 - If you’re sending an email, leave one space between the complimentary close and your typed signature.
 Include your contact information directly below your typed signature.

 Beneath your letter closing, include your signature.
-If this is a physical letter, first sign your name in pen, and then include your typed signature below.
-If this is an email letter, simply include your typed signature below your sendoff.
+If this is a physical letter, first sign your name in ink, and then list your typed signature below.
+If this is an email letter, simply add your typed signature below your sendoff.

 Make sure to include your contact information in your letter.